 Kerf or Thickness

-A band saw blade’s thickness is often termed as kerf.
+A band saw blade’s thickness is often termed kerf.
 A narrower kerf or a thinner blade can make the cut a lot easier.
 Still, they do not work well with heavy work, including bandsawing veneer.
 In these situations, a blade with a thicker kerf works best.

 Tooth Type

 The band saw blades feature a variety of tooth configurations.
 This includes skip, hook, and standard.
 Skip tooth blade features teeth that are widely spaced, with a 0-degree rake angle.
-A hook tooth blade features a 10-degree rake angle with widely-spaced teeth.
+A hook tooth blade features a 10-degree rake angle with widely spaced teeth.
 On the other hand, a standard one features a high TPI blade while making sure that smoother cuts are achieved.

 These blades are designed to be less aggressive while providing smoother cuts.
 Among these three types of teeth, the skip and standard profile offer a cleaner surface but are generally slower compared to that of a hook tooth.